MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Server-Folders-in-Windows-Server-Essentials.md

 ---
-title: "Manage Server Folders in Windows Server Essentials" ms.custom: na ms.date: 01/14/2014 ms.prod: windows-server-2016-essentials
+title: "Manage Server Folders in Windows Server Essentials"
+description: "Describes how to use Windows Server Essentials" ms.custom: na ms.date: 10/03/2016 ms.prod: windows-server-2016-essentials
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-applies_to:
-  - Windows Server 2016 Essentials
 ms.assetid: 090cf1b8-7b9b-48b9-ae85-b98477b8d7cc
-caps.latest.revision: 14
-author: coreyp-at-msft
+author: nnamuhcs
 ms.author: coreyp
 ---

+>Applies To: Windows Server 2016 Essentials, Windows Server 2012 R2 Essentials, and Windows Server 2012

 # Manage Server Folders in Windows Server Essentials
- This topic applies to a server running Windows Server 2012 Essentials or Windows Server 2012 R2 Essentials, or to a server running Windows Server 2012 R2 Standard or Windows Server 2012 R2 Datacenter with the Windows Server Essentials Experience role installed.

- As a server administrator, you can manage access to any server folders (known as â€œshared foldersï¿½? when accessed from the Launchpad, Remote Web Access, My Server app for Windows Phone, or My Server app for Windows 8) on the server by using the tasks on the **Server Folders** tab of the Dashboard, allowing users varying levels of access to a variety of files.
+ As a server administrator, you can manage access to any server folders (known as shared folders when accessed from the Launchpad, Remote Web Access, My Server app for Windows Phone, or My Server app for Windows 8) on the server by using the tasks on the **Server Folders** tab of the Dashboard, allowing users varying levels of access to a variety of files.

  The following topics provide information that will help you understand, create, and manage server folders: